 The Ickeringills were a Yorkshire family and the relief must have been carved during a visit to Bath.
 The portrait is surrounded by a garland of Stephany and Dresch’s characteristic miniature carvings of flowers.
 It perfectly complements two Stephany and Dresch ivory landscapes already in the collection, acquired by Sir William Holburne.The relief is currently being conserved and reframed, after which it will be displayed in the Andrew Fletcher Gallery.
 It forms part of a growing collection of miniatures, silhouettes and portrait reliefs made in Bath during the 18th and early 19th centuries.

 We would welcome readers’ suggestions for their favourite items to be featured on this page.
 Please send your ideas and a short description to Mary Jane Wilkinson at email@example.com

+Help us make your donation go further.
+Become an on-line newsletter reader.
 The cost of sending out the Newsletter and What's On continues to increase in line with printing and postage rates.
 We would like to delay increasing the subscription rate for another year at least, so if you would like to make the most of your donation, why not consider reading the on-line versions in future.